-Healthy eating is an important part of your weight management plan.
+Healthy eating is a big part of your weight management plan.

 "Getting proper nutrition supports weight loss and also helps with heart health, blood sugar concerns, and cholesterol problems that often are part of hypothyroidism," Harris says.

-Have more vegetables: "Veggies stabilize blood sugar and are low in calories," Harris says.
-Think salads, raw veggies, and veggie soups.
+Have more vegetables.
+"Veggies stabilize blood sugar and are low in calories," Harris says.
+Think salads, raw veggies, and vegetable soups.

 Plan healthy snacks.
-Set yourself up to succeed by planning ahead.
+Set yourself up to succeed by planning.
 Stock up on fruit, nuts, and yogurt.